Beit Shearim National Park – Full Visitors Guide

 The Menorah Presentations – Sih Cave

 Sih Cave was constructed as a water cistern.
-Its diameters are 26 meters in length by six meters high.
-And the people of Beit Shearim used it during the second to fourth centuries AD.
+Its diameter is 26 meters in length by six meters high.
+The people of Beit Shearim used it from the second to fourth centuries AD.

-In modern times, during the British Mandate period (1917 – 1948), adjustments to the cistern were made, and it served as a secret arms cache.
+In modern times, during the British Mandate (1917 – 1948), the cistern was adjusted and served as a secret arms cache.

 That was the last point of interest in the Menorah caves complex tour.
 The tour lasted almost two hours, and we enjoyed it a lot.
 We both got access to caves we had not seen before and learned many interesting things.